zaidajani/name-translate/README.md

 # name-translate

-Translate names from any language to hindi
+Translate names from any language to hindi!